PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- The first few batches of Warforged were created without a 'soul' - mindless automatons that had no self initiative or instinct.
 They were grunts, they followed orders, but on average they were less effective than a typical soldier.
 	- Cannith artificers devised a method of transferring the soul of a recently deceased humanoid into the body of a warforged - building on the original *Steelhardt* designs taken from Geralt's parents.
 	- Forge was the first of these new warforged - and the only one that didn't lose his mind due to his new found form.
 All others in his creation batch either ended their own existence or were terminated after the creation process.
 Artificers were unable to identify and replicate what traits allowed Forge to retain both his memories and his sanity.
+		- The missing traits being: The soul being transferred MUST have aspects of Khyber & aspects of Siberys fused to the soul to transfer without sanity loss.
+		- Forge's Steelhardt used Siberys shards as a conduit.
+In all other warforged in his batch, only having a Siberys shard wasn't enough, since there was no aspect of Khyber attached to their soul/in the Steelhardt.
+		- Hense why
 	- All subsequent batches were made with these methods, using the souls of dead soldiers, however they were stripped of their mortal memories.
 This was the only work-around House Cannith could devise to prevent these new Warforged from losing their minds.
 - Human General of **House Cannith (Or maybe some other affiliation makes more sense?)**
 - In a **battle during the last war (The same battle Woe died to Lick's father in?)**, I sacrificed myself for my men and lost my life in an **explosion I set off to overtake the enemy**